 We look forward to having you join us to share in our tradition of wonderful music.
 For more information on the Music Department, call 213.355.5231

 The Cathedral Choir of First Congregational Church of Los Angeles plays an integral part of our worship service each week.
-Comprised of both professional and volunteer singers, this group, under the direction of Dr. Jonathan Talberg, is part of the rich musical tradition of First Church that continues to this day.
+Comprised of both professional and volunteer singers, this group is part of the rich musical tradition of First Church that continues to this day.
 The choir performs a wide range of music — from contemporary to early music — in a season that runs from September through May, with special services for Christmas Eve and Holy Thursday, as well as other special services or concerts.

 The Great Organs of First Church, situated in the enormous vaulted Sanctuary of Los Angeles' oldest Protestant Church, together constitute perhaps the largest musical instrument existing in any church in the world today.
 Now, with approximately 346 ranks, 265 stops, 233 voices, 18 divisions and more than 20,000 pipes, the Great Organs speak down the Nave and Chancel and from the South and North Transept Galleries with the music of the ages.

 The Seeley Wintersmith Mudd Memorial Organ (Chancel)